Business

 UAE laws: What you should know about overtime

-As an employer in the United Arab Emirates, it is crucial to understand every aspect of salary processing, WPS payroll, and how to run payroll efficiently, to ensure that your workforce remains happy and motivated.
+As an employer in the United Arab Emirates, it is crucial to understand every aspect of salary processing, WPS payroll, and how to run payroll efficiently, UAE labor laws overtime to ensure that your workforce remains happy and motivated.
 Let’s dig into the aspect of employees working overtime, the UAE laws governing it, and see whether your employee qualifies for overtime.

 Defining overtime

-Overtime refers to extra hours that an employee works beyond their regular working hours, beyond what was agreed in their employment contract.
-These additional hours usually receive compensation at a higher pay rate in recognition of all of their efforts and time that were poured into the task at hand.
+Overtime refers to extra hours an employee works beyond their regular schedule and agreed-upon employment contract.
+The company usually compensates these additional hours at a higher pay rate to recognize their efforts and time invested in the task.

 Overtime may or may not be synonymous with working additional hours at any particular job.
 To better comprehend this distinction, an employee could voluntarily work additional hours without receiving overtime pay.